 (For sales teams based in the United States, it’s important to confirm that the compensation plan meets federal wage guidelines, like the Fair Labor Standards Act (FLSA), as well as any state-specific laws that relate to payment timing, minimum wage, and other potential employer regulations.)

 Here are some factors to keep in mind when creating a sales compensation plan:

 1. Market value and competition

-Your compensation structure needs to be competitive within your industry.
+Your sales compensation structure needs to be competitive within your industry.
 A recent poll by TINYpulse, an employee engagement and feedback software, showed that 43% of workers surveyed would be willing to leave their companies for a 10% salary increase.
-In order to incentivize and retain your employees, you will need to ensure that your compensation structures are up to date with the market.
+In order to incentivize and retain your employees, you will need to ensure that your sales compensation structures are up to date with the market.
 Outside salary experts or consultants can be particularly helpful in this case.
 Furthermore, public statistic resources can also be a great place to start.
 Check out the US Bureau of Labor Statistics online resources or recent international workforce surveys for the most up to date wage data.